Skip to main content

 define reader: [company#employee]

-You need to know how to add users to groups and grant groups access to an object.
-Learn more →
+Auth0 FGA allows you to add users to groups and grant groups access to an object.
+For more information, see User Groups.

 • A Type: a class of objects that have similar characteristics